abemscac/pies-doc/docs/react/use-state-in-depth.md

 }
 ```

-In the above example, we might expect the component to re-render twice because two separate `setState()` calls are made within `updateData()`; but in this example, the component will only re-render once.
+In the above example, we might expect the component to re-render twice after `updateData()` is called because two separate `setState()` calls are made within `updateData()`; but in this example, the component will only re-render once.

 <Video src="/video/react/use-state-in-depth_batching-1.mov" />